AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Inaccurate.** You have Disadvantage on Attack Rolls.

-**Sitting Duck.** Attack Rolls against you have Advantage if the attack is a melee attack, or if the attacker is within 5 feet of you.
+**Sitting Duck.** Attack Rolls against you have Advantage if the attack is a Melee Attack, or if the attacker is within 5 feet of you.
 Otherwise, the Attack Roll has Disadvantage.

 :